airplanes | animals | architecture | art | auto | boats | famous | cool ads | funny pics | food | futurism | gadgets | history | japan

 Macho School Bus:

-"The Vampire" rocket-dragster, that nearly killed "Top Gear" presenter Richard Hammond in 2006. (the crash)
+"The Vampire" rocket-dragster, that nearly killed "Top Gear" presenter Richard Hammond in 2006 (video of the the crash) -

 Customized Gyroscope/ Segway units: